fatmanurhimmet/NDWI-for-GEO468/README.md

  ### __NDWI Histogram Plot:__
  -![NDWI_Histogram](NDWI_Histogram.JPG)

+ - NDWI formula is: Band3 - Band8 / Band3 + Band8.
+When this formula is applied to the image, ship detection and coastal lines detection can not be determined.
+When the first pary of the equation (Band3-Band8) taken as Band8-Band3, then the result is very clear.
+Because the first part of the equation is different, then in the output image, black parts represent water and brighter parts represent ships and bridge.
+ - When the histogram examined, it is seen that -0,5 value could be taken as the treshold value.
+If tresholding is applied at this point, then the artificial objects on the water and the water could seperate from eacg other.
+However my treshold code did not work, so i did not apply the tresholding for the image.

  ### References
  - Basic Ship Detection in Remote Sensing by Sehn Körtig
  - NDVI Calculation by Hatari Lab